sindredg/Hybrid-Identities-EntraID-and-AD/README.md

 [decisions](docs/decisions.md), [risk register](docs/risk-and-limitations.md) and
 [troubleshooting log](docs/troubleshooting/README.md).

+## Business problem

+Many organisations still depend on Active Directory for Windows authentication, Group Policy and legacy applications while adopting Microsoft Entra ID for cloud access.
+They need to modernise identity without creating separate user accounts, weakening endpoint controls or exposing directory servers to the internet.

+This project demonstrates that transition: one AD forest serves two Azure-hosted sites, selected identities and devices synchronize into Entra ID, and consistent policy and credential controls reach the branch endpoints.
+Terraform makes the infrastructure repeatable, while Bastion, security baselines and Windows LAPS reduce public exposure, configuration drift and shared local-administrator risk.

 Two halves that meet at the end.
-The first connects an on-premises-style forest to the cloud.
+The first connects an enterprise-style AD forest hosted in Azure to Entra ID.
 The second manages the machines inside it.
-They join in the final phase, where a Group Policy delivered on-premises stores its secret in Entra ID.
+They join in Phase 7, where an AD-delivered Group Policy stores a managed endpoint secret in Entra ID.

 **The second site was not in the original design.** The clients would not fit inside the first region's vCPU quota and a free trial cannot raise it.
 Splitting them into